The House from an 1890s postcard

 Built / Designed For: 5th Earl of Dumfries

-House & Family History: The 5th Earl of Dumfries built Dumfries House in the mid-18th century, consulting Lord Burlington and Lord Hopetoun on the preliminary designs for the House.
-As built by the Brothers Adam (the House is considered the finest commission of the brothers), Dumfries House is nine bays long with a pediment rising over three central bays and pavilions linked by quadrants (the second stories were added to the quadrants and pavilions in the 19th century).
-Dumfries passed by marriage into the ownership of the Crichton-Stuart family, Marquesses of Bute.
-The 7th Marquess of Bute announced in the summer of 2004 that Dumfries House and Estate would be put on the market in September 2004, with an auction of the contents planned by Christie's for summer 2005.
+House & Family History: The 5th Earl of Dumfries built Dumfries House in the mid-18th century, consulting Lord Burlington and Lord Hopetoun on the preliminary designs for the house.
+As built by the brothers Adam (the house is considered the finest commission of the brothers), Dumfries House is nine bays long with a pediment rising over three central bays and pavilions linked by quadrants (the second stories were added to the quadrants and pavilions in the 19th century).
+Dumfries later passed by marriage into the ownership of the Crichton-Stuart family, marquesses of Bute.
+In the summer of 2004 the 7th Marquess of Bute announced that the Dumfries House Estate would be put on the market in September 2004, with an auction of the contents planned by Christie's for summer 2005.
 The collection of British furniture at Dumfries was estimated by Christie's as probably the most valuable collection ever to come onto the market.
-The National Trust for Scotland, which was interested in acquiring the House and contents for the nation, withdrew from the acquisition process, acknowledging that it faced the unrealistic goal of raising an estimated £50 million to purchase the House, contents, and polices, plus establishing an endowment for future maintenance.
-On June 27, 2007 it was announced that a consortium, led the prince of Wales, and including various heritage charities and the Scottish Government (£5 million from the Scottish Executive, £7 million from the National Heritage Memorial Fund, and £2.25 million from The Art Fund), had raised £45 million to purchase Dumfries House and it contents, together with its 2,000-acre estate.
-The deal also formed a trust to own and run the property: The Great Steward of Scotland's Dumfries House Trust.
-The name of the Trust is a reference to the title of Great Steward of Scotland title held by Prince Charles in his role as the Scottish Duke of Rothesay.
+The National Trust for Scotland, which was interested in acquiring the house and contents for the nation, withdrew from the acquisition process, acknowledging that it faced the unrealistic goal of raising an estimated £50 million to purchase the house, contents, and policies, plus establishing an endowment for future maintenance.
+On June 27, 2007 it was announced that a consortium, led by Charles, The Prince of Wales, and including various heritage charities and the Scottish government (£5 million from the Scottish Executive, £7 million from the National Heritage Memorial Fund, and £2.25 million from The Art Fund), had raised £45 million to purchase Dumfries House and it contents, together with its 2,000-acre estate.
+The deal also formed a trust to own and run the property: The Great Steward of Scotland's Dumfries House Trust (today the Prince's Trust).
+The name of the trust was a reference to the title of Great Steward of Scotland held by Prince Charles in his role as the Scottish Duke of Rothesay.
 The saving of Dumfries would not have occurred without a £20 million loan guaranteed by the prince and his charitable foundations.
-The money raised by Prince Charles was repaid through fundraising and the development of 50 acres on the edge of the neighboring town of Cumnock, where the prince intends to create a Scottish version of his model development at Poundbury in Dorset.
+The money raised by Prince Charles was repaid through fundraising and the development of 50 acres on the edge of the neighboring town of Cumnock, where a Scottish version of Poundbury, in Dorset, is to be built.

 Architect: John Peter Deering (Gandy)